 The efficient equipment is defined as an air purifier meeting the efficiency specifications of ENERGY STAR as provided below.

-Must produce a minimum 50 Clean Air Delivery Rate (CADR) for Dust to be considered under this specification.
+Must produce a minimum 30 Clean Air Delivery Rate (CADR) for Smoke to be considered under this specification.

-Minimum Performance Requirement: = 2.0 CADR/Watt (Dust)
+Minimum Performance Requirement is expressed in Smoke CADR/Watt and it shall be greater than or equal to the Minimum Smoke CADR/Watt Requirement shown in the table below: